Vilder50/SharpCraft/README.md

 ####The negatives:
 * Writing simple things takes longer.
 * Syntax is different meaning it takes some time to get used to.
+* Chance of things not being generated in the right way.
+Minecraft contains a lot of different nbt tags and such and there is a chance that some of them aren't added correctly to SharpCraft.